carpentries-incubator/docker-introduction/_episodes/e01-github-actions.md

 ~~~
 {: .output}

-> Windows Powershell users should use `%cd%` in place of `$PWD` here.
-> The output depends on the contents of the README.
-{: .callout}

-Here, `-v $PWD:/tmp` say as much as: take the directory at `$PWD` (or `%cd%` in Windows powershell)
+Here, `-v ${PWD}:/tmp` say as much as: take the directory at `${PWD}` and expose it inside the
-and expose it inside the container as `/tmp`.
-Then `pandoc` can read the source file and convert it
+container as `/tmp`.
+Then `pandoc` can read the source file and convert it to HTML.
+While this HTML
-to HTML.
-While this HTML is valid, it doesn't show the complete structure of a standalone HTML
+is valid, it doesn't show the complete structure of a standalone HTML document.
+For that we need to
-document.
-For that we need to add the `--standalone` argument.
-Also we can redirect the output to
+add the `--standalone` argument.
+Also we can redirect the output to create a HTML file in the
-create a HTML file in the `build` directory.
+`build` directory.

 ~~~
 mkdir -p build
-docker run -v $PWD:/tmp pandoc/core /tmp/README.md --standalone --output=/tmp/build/index.html
+docker run -v ${PWD}:/tmp pandoc/core /tmp/README.md --standalone --output=/tmp/build/index.html
 ~~~
 {: .source}
 ~~~